stephband/midi/README.md

 ### .on(query, fn)

-Registers an handler for browser MIDI events.
+Registers a handler for browser MIDI events.
 The handler is called for all incoming events that match <code>query</code>.
 A query can be expressed as an object: